 Most of the companies offer Annual Increments to their employees based on their skills, performance, potential, and more.

 Calculating salary increments is an easy task.
-Follow the below steps to calculate your employee pay raises.
+But there are several payroll challenges you may face.
+But if you follow the below steps to calculate your employee pay raises it will be busy.

 Suppose the current salary is 30,000 and you want to offer a 30% hike